wincent/loupe/README.md

 ### 2. Applies sane pattern syntax by default<a name="loupe-2-applies-sane-pattern-syntax-by-default" href="#user-content-loupe-2-applies-sane-pattern-syntax-by-default"></a>

-Loupe makes "very magic" (<strong>`/\v`</strong>) syntax apply by default when searching.
+Loupe makes &quot;very magic&quot; (<strong>`/\v`</strong>) syntax apply by default when searching.
 This is true even if you initiate a search via a novel means, such as from a visual selection or with a complicated <strong>`:range`</strong> prefix.

 This means that you can use a pattern syntax closer to the familiar regular expression syntax from languages such as Perl, Ruby, JavaScript (indeed, most other modern languages that support regular expressions).

 ### 3. Provides a shortcut to remove search highlighting<a name="loupe-3-provides-a-shortcut-to-remove-search-highlighting" href="#user-content-loupe-3-provides-a-shortcut-to-remove-search-highlighting"></a>

-Loupe maps <leader>n to quickly remove all 'hlsearch' highlighting (although you can provide an alternative mapping of your choosing or suppress the feature entirely).
+Loupe maps &lt;leader&gt;n to quickly remove all 'hlsearch' highlighting (although you can provide an alternative mapping of your choosing or suppress the feature entirely).

 ### 4. Sensible defaults for search-related features<a name="loupe-4-sensible-defaults-for-search-related-features" href="#user-content-loupe-4-sensible-defaults-for-search-related-features"></a>

-Loupe provides reasonable defaults for most search-related Vim settings to provide a good "out of the box" experience.
+Loupe provides reasonable defaults for most search-related Vim settings to provide a good &quot;out of the box&quot; experience.
 For more details, or to see how to override Loupe's settings, see <strong>[`loupe-overrides`](#user-content-loupe-overrides)</strong>.

 ## Installation<a name="loupe-installation" href="#user-content-loupe-installation"></a>

 To install Loupe, use your plug-in management system of choice.

-If you don't have a "plug-in management system of choice", I recommend Pathogen (https://github.com/tpope/vim-pathogen) due to its simplicity and robustness.
+If you don't have a &quot;plug-in management system of choice&quot;, I recommend Pathogen (https://github.com/tpope/vim-pathogen) due to its simplicity and robustness.
 Assuming that you have Pathogen installed and configured, and that you want to install Loupe into `~/.vim/bundle`, you can do so with:

 ```
 git clone https://github.com/wincent/loupe.git ~/.vim/bundle/loupe